Disney World Restaurant Discounts & Coupons

 Good Value Character Dinner

-Character dinners at Disney resorts and theme parks start at $35.99/adult, $17.99/child, plus tax/tip in the off-season, and go up, up, up from there!
-The least expensive options are 1900 Park Fare at Grand Floridian (Cinderella, Prince Charming and friends) and Crystal Palace in Magic Kingdom (Pooh, Tigger, Piglet and Eeyore).
+Character dinners at official Disney resorts and theme parks start at around $45/adult, $27/child plus tip in the off-season (tax included), and go up, up, up from there!
+The least expensive Disney-run option is at Crystal Palace in Magic Kingdom (Pooh, Tigger, Piglet and Eeyore).

-Once again, Garden Grove at Walt Disney World Swan Hotel is the value winner.
-It offers a Character buffet nightly, with a rotating menu: 6 nights a week, the price is $29.99/adult and $15.99/child (ages 3-9), plus beverage, tax and tip.
-On Friday nights, when a seafood buffet is offered, it costs $35.99/adult and $16.99/child (ages 3-9), plus beverage, tax and tip.
+Once again, Garden Grove at the Walt Disney World Swan Hotel is the value winner.
+It offers a la carte Character dining nightly, with entrees for adults around $29.99 – $36.99 and entrees from the kids’ menu around $17.99, plus beverage, tax and tip.
+On Thursday, Friday & Saturday nights a seafood buffet is offered for $35.99/adult and $16.99/child (ages 3-9), plus beverage, tax and tip.
 This restaurant has a revolving cast of characters, often including Pluto and Goofy.
 While the Swan Hotel is not owned or operated by Disney, it is on Disney property (easy walking distance from Disney’s BoardWalk Resort and Disney’s Beach Club and Yacht Club Resorts) and is serviced by Disney’s bus system.
 It’s also serviced by Disney’s boats from Epcot and Disney’s Hollywood Studios.
 However, if you are staying off-site, note that parking at the Swan will cost you $15 per car.
 Thanks to Jen D and Jackie F for info.

 Super Cheap Kids’ Meals and Snacks

-Sometimes my readers’ cleverness just astounds me.
-Consider this discovery by MouseSavers.com reader Lisa C: “In the resort food courts… you can buy two slices of bread (white or wheat) for .69 plus tax.”
+- Sometimes our readers’ cleverness just astounds us.
+Consider this discovery by MouseSavers.com reader Lisa C: “In the resort food courts… you can buy two slices of bread (white or wheat) for $0.69 plus tax” (this was a couple years ago; it’s probably more now).
 Peanut butter is about .50, and in some food courts it’s free because there are packets of it with the condiments.
 Jelly can be obtained for free because it’s a condiment.
-So for around a dollar or less, you can make a peanut butter and jelly sandwich.
+So for a couple dollars, you can make a peanut butter and jelly sandwich.
 Lisa notes, “We have a five-year-old, so this was a godsend and really saved us money over having to buy combo meals all the time.”

-MouseSavers.com reader Carla M reports that Sunshine Seasons in Epcot’s The Land pavilion sells a bag of about 20 small (“the size of mini pancakes”) pita breads for $1.99.
+- MouseSavers.com reader Carla M reports that Sunshine Seasons in Epcot’s The Land pavilion sells various packaged “grab and go” items, including a bag of about 20 small (“the size of mini pancakes”) pita breads for $1.99 (again, may be higher today).
 She carries the little Jif to Go peanut butter cups with her, so with the small pitas she could make a cheap and filling family snack.

 Same Item, Lower Price

 In a few cases, an expensive table-service restaurant and a nearby counter-service location offer the same food item for two very different prices.
 At a counter-service location, the item will be typically be presented without any garnish or sides and will be served on a paper plate.
-Here are some hints (note that prices are subject to change at any time):
+Here are some hints (note that prices were correct as of July 2017, but are subject to change at any time):

-- Rose and Crown Pub in Epcot serves fish and chips at lunch for $17.99 (plus tax and tip).
-A smaller portion of the same fish and chips (without a side of peas) can be purchased next door at Yorkshire County Fish Shop for $8.99 plus tax.
+- Rose and Crown Dining Room in Epcot serves fish and chips at lunch or dinner for $22 (plus tax and tip).
+A smaller, but still very filling, portion of the same fish and chips (without a side of peas) can be purchased next door at Yorkshire County Fish Shop for $10.99 plus tax.

 Thanks to participants on the DIS Restaurants board for ideas.